Minimal functions on the random graph: Finding structure in mappings on the random graph

 \section{Finding structure in mappings on the random graph}

 In this section we show how to use the Ramsey-theoretic results from the last section in our context.
 That is, we will use those results in order to find regular patterns in the behavior of unary functions from $V$ to $V$.
-To warm up, we prove a simple observation (Proposition~\ref{prop:interpolation}) applying Corollary~\ref{cor:coloringEdgesAndNonEdgesOfG}.
-The proposition states that any unary mapping on the random graph behaves quite simple on copies of arbitrary finite subgraphs.